B3GD/b3gd/README.md

 - [ ] Changing StrumLine options from Chart Editor (CPU, Key Count)
 - [ ] Changing StrumLine count (Add, Remove)
 - [ ] Chart Editor Cleanup?
 (The chart editor is the most complicated thing in the codebase.
 I think some of it could be refactored down into more digestible chunks.

+Note Rendering (3dGridRenderer):
+- [ ] Fix Hold Rotation (Hold rotation currently follows the note rotation, rather than pointing in the direction it heads)